xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 $D$ is a dummy variable indicating observation collected before ($=0$) or after ($=1$) the policy intervention;

-$P$ is a continuous variable indicating time passed since the intervention has occured (before intervation has occured P is equal to $0$).
+$P$ is a continuous variable indicating time passed since the intervention has occured (before intervation has occured P is equal to $0$);

+$\epsilon$ represents a gaussian zero centered random error.

 ### Counterfactual